Access FPGA Memory Using Ethernet-Based AXI Manager

-This example shows how to use Ethernet-based MATLAB as AXI Master to access the external memories connected to the FPGA.
-In the FPGA, there is a Xilinx DDR memory controller for accessing the DDR memories.
-This memory controller provides an AXI4 slave interface for read and write operations by other components in the FPGA.
-The Ethernet-based MATLAB as AXI Master feature provides an AXI master component that can be used to access any AXI slave IPs in the FPGA.
-In this example, we demonstrate how to integrate this Ethernet-based MATLAB as AXI Master into a Xilinx Vivado project, and read/write to the DDR memory using MATLAB.
+This example shows how to use Ethernet-based AXI manager to access internal and external memories of FPGA through different UDP ports.
+In the FPGA, Xilinx® DDR memory controller and BRAM controller exist for accessing the DDR memories and the BRAM, respectively.
+These memory controllers provide an AXI4 slave interface for write and read operations by other components in the FPGA.
+Ethernet-based AXI manager provides an AXI manager component that you can use to access AXI subordinate IPs in the FPGA.
+This example demonstrates how to integrate Ethernet-based AXI manager into a Xilinx Vivado® project and how to write and read from the DDR memory and the BRAM using MATLAB®.

 HDL Verifier™ Support Package for Xilinx FPGA Boards